Germany, Turkey trade accusations over interception of Turkish vessel

 The incident comes at a time of friction between Turkey and the European Union.
 The EU’s foreign policy chief has said ties are reaching a “watershed moment” over Turkish oil prospecting in waters claimed by Greece and Cyprus, and that sanctions could be imposed next month.

-Reporting by Sabine Siebold in Berlin and Tuvan Gumrukcu in Ankara; Editing by Ece Toksabay and Catherine Evans
+Reporting by Sabine Siebold in Berlin and Tuvan Gumrukcu in Ankara; Editing by Ece Toksabay, Catherine Evans and Alex Richardson

 Our Standards: The Thomson Reuters Trust Principles.